afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Multicore Process Scheduling.md

 processes that require the cpu at constant intervals. given a processing time t, deadline d and period p:
 ![[Screen Shot 2024-02-12 at 10.47.08 AM.png]]

 ## Rate Monotonic Scheduling
-- a priority is assigned based on the inverse of tis period
+- a priority is assigned based on the inverse of its period
 - shorter periods = higher priority and visa-versa
 ![[Screen Shot 2024-02-12 at 10.50.40 AM.png]]